 UPDATE: I’ve had so many people email me asking about the file for this print.
-If you’d like to buy a copy, you can send me $8 via PayPal (email@example.com) and I’ll email you the file right away!
+If you’d like to buy a copy, you can send me $8 via PayPal ([email protected]) and I’ll send the file right over!

 A while ago, I saw this globe on Pinterest and, because I love maps, I wanted to do it myself.

 But. . .
 I didn’t really need a globe.